rafaelromao/keyboards/docs/base.md

 - There are also combos for z and x, that are not available through dedicated keys in the base layer.
 - Source code: [combos.c](../src/qmk/users/rafaelromao/features/combos.c)

+## Base Layer Macros
+- Some macros are available in the base layers and are triggered according to some specific behaviors, like explained below:

 ### Leader Key
-- The Leader Key can be accessed double tapping the comma key.
-This allow really fast access to leader sequences.
+- The Leader Key can be triggered holding the comma key.
+This allow easy access to leader sequences.

 ### Pontuation Hold
 - Holding a pontuation key (dot, comma or semicollon) will add it to the end of the current line.